-- Has charge of and is responsible for the club's property and paraphernalia.
-A proper storage area should be provided to insure safekeeping. - Places any flags, gong, gavel, song books, button board, etc., in proper place before each meeting.
+- Has charge of and is responsible for the club's property and paraphernalia. - Places any flags, gong, gavel, song books, button board, etc., in proper place before each meeting.
 The Lion Tamer does this early enough so the meeting can begin on time.
 The duty also entails the return of the equipment to the proper storage area after the meeting. - Distributes bulletins, favors and literature as required at the meeting. - Acts as sergeant-at-arms at meetings.

-• Sees that members are properly seated.
+Sees that members are properly seated.
 This duty may require a check with the President and Program Chairman to determine who will sit at the head table.
 Lions should be encouraged to sit with different people at each meeting.
 Special attention should be given the new member to be certain he/she sits with a different group so all become better acquainted.